Estate agents must tell you anything important that may affect your decision to buy.

 - Freehold means that you own the land and the building that sits on it.
-This is usual for most houses but some houses may be leasehold
+This is usual for most houses, but some houses may be leasehold.

-- Leasehold means that you own the flat or house, but not the land that it sits on, for a given number of years (eg 99, 125 or 999 years) under an agreement or contract called a lease which gives you the right to occupy and use the flat and share the use of other areas of the building or estate.
+- Leasehold means that you own the flat or house, but not the land that it sits on, for a given number of years (for example, 99, 125 or 999 years) under an agreement or contract called a lease.

-- The leaseThis is the written agreement that gives you the right to live in and use the property.
+- The lease is the written agreement that gives you the right to live in and use the property and share the use of other areas of the building or estate.
 The same lease is passed on every time the flat is sold, so the length of the lease keeps reducing.
-You should be aware that if the length of lease left is under 80 years you will generally have to pay a premium to extend it, the amount of which will increase as the lease reduces in number of years left.
+You should be aware that if the lease has less than 80 years remaining, you will generally have to pay a premium to extend it, the amount of which increases as the lease reduces in years.
 Most mortgage companies will only lend on a lease that has more than 80 years remaining.
-Professional advice should be sought.
+Get professional advice.

-- Managing agentThey are appointed to arrange services, repairs, maintenance, improvement, or insurance or to deal with any other aspect of the management, and usually for a building divided into flats.
-This is usually on behalf of the landlord of the building or may be by a resident management company which gives the leaseholder some control.
+- Managing agent is often appointed in blocks of flats to arrange services, repairs, maintenance, improvements or insurance and to deal with any other aspect of management.
+Agents are usually hired by the landlord, or a resident management company that gives the leaseholder some control.

 Check out our E-Learning platform for more information on residential leases